 Updated May 19, 2020

-When bringing new residents into your animal sanctuary, they should each receive a thorough intake health examination to identify any concerns that need to be addressed or monitored, as well as to give staff a baseline for future health examinations and to gather a thorough description of the individual.
-An intake examination is conducted in the same way as a routine health examination, but with a few extra considerations.
-Your goal during an intake examination is to:
+When bringing new residents into your animal sanctuary, they should each receive a thorough intake health evaluation to identify any concerns that need to be addressed or monitored, as well as to give staff a baseline for future health checks and to gather a thorough description of the individual.
+An intake evaluation is conducted in the same way as a routine health check, but with a few extra considerations.
+Your goal during an intake evaluation is to:

 - Assess the individual’s overall health and identify any health concerns

 - Identify other atypical findings and work to determine if further assessment is necessary or if this finding should be considered “normal” for this individual going forward